 Cancer is typically seen in older dogs, however, some cancers can be found in younger dogs as well.
 There are four types of cancers common to dogs.
 These include bone cancer, mammary gland cancer, lymphoma, and skin cancer.
 If you suspect your dog might be ill, you may want to consider educating yourself on early warning signs of cancer and watch your dog carefully, along with your vet providing proper preventive veterinary care.
 Catching some cancers early by knowing the signs is the best way to help your dog fight the disease.

 Lumps or bumps under the skin are sometimes tumors.
-Petting your dog is the easiest way to discover if she has swelling or weird lumps forming that could potentially be cancerous.
-You can turn play time into a cancer check by simply giving your dog affection.
+Petting your dog is the easiest way to discover if they have swelling or weird lumps forming that could potentially be cancerous.
+You can turn playtime into a cancer check by simply giving your dog affection.
 You may also notice swelling in areas of lymph nodes or around your dog’s neck and face.
 These are all signs to visit your veterinarian right away, even if only for peace of mind.